 We need some terminology.
 Given a tiling of (in our case) a triangle $ABC$, an {\em internal segment} is a line segment connecting two vertices of the tiling that is contained in the union of the boundaries of the tiles, and lies in the interior of $ABC$ except possibly for its endpoints.
 A {\em maximal segment} is an internal segment that is not part of a longer internal segment.
 A {\em left-maximal segment} is an internal segment $XY$ that is not contained in a longer segment $UXY$, i.e., a segment $UY$ with $X$ between $U$ and $Y$.
 A tile is {\em supported by} $XY$ if one edge of the tile lies on $XY$.
 The internal segment $XY$ is said to have ``all $c$'s on the left'' if the endpoints $X$ and $Y$ are vertices of tiles supported by $XY$ and lying on the left side of $XY$, and all tiles supported by $XY$ lying on the left of $XY$ have there $c$ edges on $XY$.
 Similarly for ``all $c$'s on the right.''

-An internal segment $XY$ is said to {\em witness the relation} $jc = \ell a + mb$ if $XY$ has all $c$'s on one side, and exactly $j$ of them (that is, the length of $XY$ is $jc$), and on the other side $XY$ supports $\ell$ tiles with their $a$ edges on $XY$ and $m$ tiles with their $b$ edges on $XY$ (in any order) and no other tiles, and the endpoints $X$ and $Y$ are vertices of tiles on both sides of $XY$.
-This implies that $c$ is not a linear combination of $a$ and $b$ with nonnegative rational coefficients, but it is stronger than that statement, in some way limiting the size of the (numerators and denominators of the) coefficients.
-Similarly we use the terminology ``$XY$ witnesses a relation $jc = \ell a + mc$'', which implies ``$c$ is a rational multiple of $a$'', but is stronger.
+An internal segment $XY$ is said to {\em witness the relation} $jc = \ell a + mb$ in case the endpoints $X$ and $Y$ are vertices of tiles on both sides of $XY$, and either \begin{itemize} \item $XY$ has all $c$'s on one side, and exactly $j$ of them (that is, the length of $XY$ is $jc$), and on the other side $XY$ supports $\ell$ tiles with their $a$ edges on $XY$ and $m$ tiles with their $b$ edges on $XY$ (in any order) and no other tiles, or \item $XY$ has $j+n$ tiles with $c$ edges on one side, and on the other side $X$ supports $\ell$ tiles with their $a$ edges on $XY$ and $m$ tiles with their $b$ edges on $XY$ and $n$ tiles with their $c$ edges on $XY$. \end{itemize}